 The Australian Embassy in Phnom Penh wanted to fly Simon home; l knew it wouldn’t be what he wanted.
 Too much of his heart was in that tormented country.
 I told them I would fly to Cambodia the next day and bury Simon in the land he loved and asked if they would let the embassy and the Sunlight Foundation know.
 After they left, there was one other painful matter to deal with.
 Our daughter, Clara.
 I needed to call her.

 I must say here that we Yehonala women didn’t have an unblemished track record with fathers.
 The Red Guards had murdered my grandfather during the Cultural Revolution and forced my mother to watch.
-She was eighteen years old at the time.
+I can’t begin to imagine something so terrifying for an eighteen-year-old girl to endure.
 My father had died soon after we returned from our grim exile to a village gulag near the Siberian border when I was twelve.
 And now this.

 Clara had grown up without knowing her father at all for her first twenty years.
 She’d met him for the first time when Simon and I also found each other again, purely by happenstance, those five years ago.
 Afterwards, breezily announcing being the first Yehonala girl who would grow up with a dad.
 For his part, he promised her he was going nowhere, and she had set about making up for all the lost years.
 He lied to both of us.